-Artificial Outdoor Lighting within the Outstanding Coastal Natural Character Overlay and not meeting the Permitted Activity Standards.

-Activity Status Discretionary
+LIGHT - R6 Artificial Outdoor Lighting within the Outstanding Coastal Natural Character Overlay and not meeting the Permitted Activity Standards.
+Activity Status Discretionary Activity status where compliance not achieved: N/A

 TEMP

 Temporary Activities - Ngā Mahi Taupua

 Temporary events and uses such as, concerts, parades, festivals, fairs, meetings, sporting and special events and exhibitions occur on a regular basis throughout the West Coast and contribute to the community.
 Alongside these events temporary buildings and structures are often associated with larger construction works.
 The temporary nature of such activities generally minimises the adverse effects the event may have on the surrounding environment.
 Consequently, many events and activities of short duration are tolerated by parts of the community, while other members enjoy what the event has to offer.